Top Benefits of being a Credit Union Member

 Loans and Savings Are Insured

-A member’s loan and/or savings in the credit union are insured at no direct cost to them.
+Your loan and/or savings in the credit union are insured at no direct cost to you.
 Loans are insured by the credit union’s own policy.
-This means that in the event of a borrower’s death, their loan will be paid off, and will not fall to their family to pay.
+This means that in the event of death, your loan will be paid off, and will not fall to yout family to pay.
 (Subject to terms, conditions and eligibility criteria).

 Flexibility with Loan Repayments

 Credit unions are very flexible when it comes to loan repayments.
 Find out all you need to know about the unique benefits of a credit union loan here.
-If a member finds they can pay back the loan faster than originally thought, they are free to do so without any penalties or additional costs.
-Similarly, if the member finds that their financial circumstances have changed and they can no longer afford the loan repayments they had originally agreed to, the credit union will work with them to restructure the repayments in a way that better suits their new circumstances.
+If you find you can pay back the loan faster than originally thought, you are free to do so without any penalties or additional costs.
+Similarly, if you that their financial circumstances have changed and you can no longer afford the loan repayments you originally agreed to, the credit union will work with you to restructure the repayments in a way that better suits your new circumstances.
 As an added bonus, there are never any hidden fees or administration charges with a credit union loan.
 You can find out more about the great range of affordable loans on offer here.

 Credit unions will always consider every loan application individually, and will take the time to hear your story, and all of the reasons behind the loan.
-Credit unions will not automatically refuse a loan application from a person in receipt of social welfare, or who may not have the best credit history.
-They will work to see how they can help the person.
+Credit unions will not automatically refuse a loan application if you are in receipt of social welfare, or if you don't have the best credit history.
+They will work to see how they can help you.
 In addition, a number of credit unions around Ireland are signed up to the Personal Micro-Credit Scheme (It Makes Sense loan) which is specifically designed for people receiving social welfare.
 You can read more about the scheme here.

 Your Community Benefits Too